creationix/jack/types.md

  - @add string string - concatenates two strings and results in a new string
  - All comparator operators
- - @index - extracts a single character at an index
+ - @iget and @len - extracts a single character at an index and gives character length.

-## Buffer

-Chunk of raw memory as byte array.

- - @index - extracts a single byte from the array.

 ## Integer

 Signed integer.

- - All operators when num to num
+ - Works with all operators when num to num
- - ToStrings to base 10 version of number

 ## Boolean